-The programme of Observer Courses for 2016 is is now completed.
-We try to run the courses early in the year so that by this time people can be out and recording.
+The programme of Observer Courses for 2017 is beginning to take shape.
+We try to run the courses early in the year so that people have the maximum time to be out and recording.
 Additional courses will be added if there is sufficient demand.
 We can also organise courses for clubs and dive centres.
-Contact Joint National Coordinator Charlotte Bolton: email@example.com or your nearest Seasearch contact if you would like to attend or host a course.
+Contact National Coordinator Charlotte Bolton: email@example.com or your nearest Seasearch contact if you would like to attend or host a course.

 The Surveyor Course is aimed at experienced Seasearch Observers and others with a good background knowledge of marine life and marine recording.
 The aim is to enable you to complete the Seasearch Survey Form which is used on most of the expeditionary Seasearch dives and which gives much more detailed information for future conservation purposes.

 The course lasts two days and includes a dive on the second day.
 The Course concentrates on indentifying and classifying marine habitats, and on the priority species and habitats used to identify marine protected areas.
 Again we use video on the first day and you fill in practice forms both from the video and from the dive itself.
 The course is assessed and successful participants can carry on and become Seasearch Surveyors after completing a further five forms and an ID test.

 The courses currently planned for 2017 are listed below and more can be arranged if there is sufficient demand.
 If you want to attend a course then please contact your local coordinator or let us know at firstname.lastname@example.org and we will try to arrange courses in appropriate places.

 In addition to the Observer or Surveyor Courses we arrange special interest courses including general marine life identification as well as courses in things like fishes, seaweeds, anemones/corals and sea slugs.
 We can also run survey skills weekends for people who want to join in specialist projects.